brio50/beam-calc/README.md

 If I had to do this all over again, I definitely wouldn't use `sympy`.
 It was more trouble manipulating [`plot_loading_results()`](https://docs.sympy.org/latest/modules/physics/continuum_mechanics/beam.html#sympy.physics.continuum_mechanics.beam.Beam.plot_loading_results) to work as I envisioned than simply using [Beam Design Formulas](https://www.awc.org/pdf/codes-standards/publications/design-aids/AWC-DA6-BeamFormulas-0710.pdf) - Figure 24. or 25. - directly.

 I updated this in the [Second Release](https://github.com/brio50/beam-calc/releases) tool to
-1. include a calculation with `simple-simple` end constraints, which has much larger deflection
+1. include a calculation with `simple-simple` end constraints, which has much larger deflection values
-2. evaluate a steel S4x7.7 I-Beam
+2. evaluate a steel S4x7.7 I-Beam for comparison

+&delta;<sub>allowable</sub> = L/450 per https://www.spanco.com/blog/understanding-overhead-crane-deflection-and-criteria/ for aluminum gantry cranes.

 ### Fixed-Fixed